everydayhero/boiler-room-builder/README.md

 ### Create your `source/client.js` and `source/server.js` files

-Refer to the [basic example](https://github.com/everydayhero/boiler-room-builder/tree/master/examples/basic), to see what a boiler-room-builder setup looks like without any external libs.
+Refer to the [basic example](https://github.com/everydayhero/boiler-room-builder/tree/master/examples/basic), to see what a boiler-room-builder setup looks like without any external libraries.

-**Server.js**
+#### Server.js

-If you use [Boiler room runner](https://github.com/everydayhero/boiler-room-runner#in-your-serverjs-file) to bootstrap your app, this will be simpler :).
+If you use [Boiler room runner](https://github.com/everydayhero/boiler-room-runner#in-your-serverjs-file) to bootstrap your app, this will be simpler :simple_smile:).

 Your server.js file must export a function which takes some compilation info and returns a function.

 The returned function will take a route return a Promise which may:

 * Resolve to the rendered content for that route under a `result` key _or_
 * Resolve to a location to redirect to under a `redirect` key _or_
 * Reject with an error